Energy condition: Dominant energy condition

+meaning that the energy density is non-negative and dominates the magnitude of the momentum density.

+In the time-symmetric case, when $k=0$, the momentum density vanishes and the dominant energy condition reduces to the requirement that the scalar curvature of $(M,g)$ be non-negative.

 Strong energy condition

 The strong energy condition stipulates that for every timelike vector field $\vec{X}$, the trace of the tidal tensor measured by the corresponding observers is always non-negative: